944V8/JH-Classes/README.md

 # JH-Classes
 ## secondary heading
 ### This is a tertiary Heading
-* First item on list
+* First item in list
 * Second item in list
 *